Jilocasin/nearest-neighbour/README.md

 Just download the repository and include the sources in your project.
 I will try to set up a maven repository soon™.

 ## Usage
-To search for any nearest neighbours points, you first need to set up a `KdTree` based on a list of `KdPoints`.
-Both classes use generics to allow any point data payload.
-Use `Integer`, `Double` or any other class extending `java.lang.Number` and implementing the `Comparable` interface.
+To search for any nearest neighbours points, you first need to set up a `KdTree` based on a list of `KdPoint` objects.
+Both classes are generic to allow arbitrary point value types.
+Use an `Integer`, `Double` or any other class extending `java.lang.Number` and implementing `Comparable` for your point values.

 Start by setting up a list of k-dimensional points:
 ```java